-As we mention in the introduction, if your main source of income in retirement is the Australian age pension, and you don't have access to substantial other assets, or family overseas, then we don't believe retirement overseas should be considered unless you have guaranteed access to good quality healthcare and the location in which you retire.
+As we mention in the introduction, if your main source of income in retirement is the Australian age pension, and you don't have access to substantial other assets, or family overseas, then we don't believe retirement overseas should be considered unless you have guaranteed access to good quality healthcare in the location in which you retire.
 If one good thing has come out of the corona virus epidemic it is that access to health care in your country of residency has come into retiree focus, when it was often ignored even by those most vulnerable.

 The focus of this site is self-funded retirees, but nevertheless we think it's important to outline some of the issues associated with obtaining the age pension - full or partial - while resident overseas.

 Firstly, in very broad terms, in order to be eligible for the age pension you need to be resident in Australia at the date on which you first apply for the pension, or in a country with which Australia has an International Social Security Agreement (ISS) .
 If you reside outside of Australia or the countries with which Australia has an ISS then you will need to return to Australia to claim the pension and Centrelink will require any potential claimant to be able to demonstrate a clear intention to remain permanently in Australia.
 This is an increasingly complex area and we encourage you to contact Centrelink to clarify your position, and also to read through the reference below in advance of moving overseas :

 Unfortunately, we know of several situations where Australians have retired overseas, in their early 60s, on the incorrect assumption that they would be eligible for an Australian pension at retirement age.
 Because of inadequate planning, they have placed themselves in a very difficult personal and financial situation.